 CIRM will disburse funds pursuant to a Notice of Award.
 Awardees may elect, upon completion of their award, to treat their award as a loan pursuant to CIRM's award conversion policy.
-See Grants Administration Policy for Clinical Stage Projects, Ch.
-IV(C)
+(See Grants Administration Policy for Clinical Stage Projects, Ch.
+IV(C).)

-(https://www.cirm.ca.gov/sites/default/files/files/funding\page/CIRM\Grants\Administ ration\Policy\for\Clinical\Stage\Projects.pdf).
 If an awardee does not make this election, the award will be treated as a grant.
 Except for the first payment issued upon initiation of an award, payments will be disbursed upon completion of specific Operational Milestones.
 Costs resulting from a delay or failure to meet an Operational Milestone will be the sole responsibility of the recipient.
 Successful applicants will have thoughtfully accounted for foreseeable project risks and developed contingency plans that do not involve additional funding from CIRM (see "Contingency Plan" under application components).
-CIRM expects projects under this program to advance rapidly through clinical development; hence, CIRM does not allow applicants to propose more than 48 months of CIRM funding.
-The proposal must aim to enroll and dose all patients in the trial and to complete initial analysis of the trial's primary endpoint(s) within the maximum 48 month timespan.
+CIRM expects projects under this program to advance rapidly through clinical development and will not accept applications under this PA that propose more than 48 months of funding.